-The chcluster command modifies the attributes of an existing clustered system.
-You can enter this command any time after a clustered system has been created.
-All the parameters that are associated with this command are optional.
+- The chsystem command modifies the attributes of an existing clustered system (system).
+You can enter - I this command any time after a system has been created.
+All the parameters that are associated with this - command are optional.
 However, you must specify one or more parameters with this command.

--name cluster_name
+-name system name

-(Optional) Specifies a new name for the clustered system.
+(Optional) Specifies a new name for the system.

-Important: The iSCSI Qualified Name (IQN) for each node is generated using the clustered system and node names.
-If you are using the iSCSI protocol, changing either name also changes the IQN of all of the nodes in the clustered system and might require reconfiguration of all iSCSI-attached hosts.
+Important: The iSCSI Qualified Name (IQN) for each node is generated using the system and node names.
+If you are using the Internet Small Computer System Interface (iSCSI) protocol, changing either name also changes the IQN of all of the nodes in the system and might require reconfiguration of all iSCSI-attached hosts.